code-and-effect/effective_website/TALK3.md

 Add to engine.rb:

-# Include acts_as_addressable concern and allow any ActiveRecord object to call it
+# Include acts_as_addressable concern and allow any ActiveRecord model to call it
 initializer 'validator.active_record' do |app|
   ActiveSupport.on_load :active_record do
     ActiveRecord::Base.extend(ActsAsValidationSource::ActiveRecord)